Safety on the Road when Responding to an Emergency Call

 - Safety First – Respond by doing so Safely!
 You are of no use to the people you’re responding to if you have been involved in a crash yourself.

-- Responding to an emergency scene takes a lot of concentration and you must constantly be aware of your surroundings and try to think for other road users.
+- Responding to an emergency scene takes a lot of concentration and you must constantly be aware of your surroundings and try to think of other road users.

 - Emergency vehicle response drivers also have a higher standard of care to provide to the general motoring public and must make every attempt possible to provide for the safety of other motorists.